Artboomy/japanese-vocabulary-extractor/README.md

 # Manga Wordlist Extractor

-This script allows you to automatically scan through manga and generate a csv with all contained words.
+This script allows you to automatically scan through various types of japanese media (currently manga and ebooks) and generate a csv with all contained words.

-It is intended to be used with the community deck feature of Bunpro, hence the csv format.
+It is intended to be used with the community deck feature of Bunpro, hence the csv output format.
 Once the csv import feature will be published, I will adjust the format of the csv.
 If any other outputs are desired, let me know!

 # Installation